alfredlam42/intro-to-sinatra/README.md

 Sometimes it might take a while for the changes to occur because the server is still working on the changes.
 If you reload and nothing changed, wait one or two more seconds then reload it again.

+__Any changes you make to any file not in the app directory will require you to restart your server manually.__

 ## The Controller

 The controller is the person who is handling all your requests.
 When you ask for something, it'll give you something back.